Chapter 3Modularity

 @source: string .

-As with a normal iXML grammar, the prolog comes first.
-In a module, that’s followed by optional uses and shares clauses that may be repeated, followed by the iXML itself.
+These changes allow optional uses and shares statements to appear before the first rule.
 The 👀 grammar URIs are quoted and 👀 each clause ends with a full stop.

 It is an error to define a rule for a symobol that is used from another grammar.